 - Weight Train – This one is important.
 I’m not talking tiny 5-pound weights, but some serious lifting.
 Contrary to popular belief, you won’t get bulky.
 Women don’t have enough testosterone for that to happen.
 Do anywhere from 3-4 sets of 8-14 repetitions.
 Wait 1-2 minutes in between sets, but keep up the pace.
 This will keep your heart rate elevated.

-- Don’t Over-train with Cardio – while most fitness models have cardio in their fitness routines, it usually doesn’t last longer than 30-40 minutes per session.
+- Don’t Over-train with Cardio – while most fitness models have cardio in their fitness routines, it usually doesn’t last longer than 30-40 minutes per session, you can check Fitnessabout for further information.
 It’s weight training gives them their lean, defined look.
 Implement cardio into your routine, after weight training.
 2-3 high intensity sessions per week should be sufficient.

 - Work out Frequently – If you really want a slammin’ bod, be prepared to work out 5-6 days per week.
 However, don’t overdo it since overtraining can be counter-productive.
 Take at least one day off to let the body rest.
 The pros don’t have to spend hours in the gym, either.
 45 minutes – 1 1/2 hours per day seems to be the norm.
 (Refer to this workout guide for more information).